croquet/croquet/historic/sdk/tutorials/1_1_hello_world.md

 ## **Try it out!**
 ![QR](https://chart.googleapis.com/chart?chs=50x50&amp;cht=qr&amp;chld=L|0&amp;chl=https://codepen.io/)
-The first thing to do is click or scan the large **QR code** in the CodePen window above.
+The first thing to do is mouse over the small **QR code** in the bottom left of the CodePen window to expand it, then click or scan its expanded form.
 This will launch a new CodePen instance of this session.
 If you compare the two counters, you will see that they are identical.
 If you click the counter in either of these views, the counts in both will reset to 0.